-Why Does Everyone Think Women Only Like The Weeknd Because They Want to Sleep with Him?
+Why Does Everyone Think Women Only Like The Weeknd Because They Want to Sleep With Him?

 Videos by VICE

-The first lyric you hear on House of Balloons—“You don’t know / What’s in store / But you know what you’re here for”—would come to summarize the remainder of my 2011, and my early 20s in general.
+The first lyric you hear on House of Balloons – “You don’t know / What’s in store / But you know what you’re here for” – would come to summarise the remainder of my 2011, and my early 20s in general.
 I had a pattern (and probably still do) of emotional fasting and binging: allowing myself to feel trapped by someone, then cutting loose and making it my mission to show up for chaos.
-I ploughed through partners the way people tear through fast food after a bender at 3 AM.
+I ploughed through partners the way people tear through fast food after a bender at 3am.
 I sought out excessive drinking, drug-taking, and anybody who would enable or let me get on with all of the above without judgement.
-I gravitated towards The Weeknd because he was one of the few artists creating art from the same psychological space that drove the extremely dumb choices I was making—not just in the underground R&B world he occupied at the time, but across music, period.
+I gravitated towards The Weeknd because he was one of the few artists creating art from the same psychological space that drove the extremely dumb choices I was making – not just in the underground R&B world he occupied at the time, but across music, period.
 That lyric also introduced Abel Tesfaye to the world as the pop lothario we have come to know today.
 An artist who has cultivated his legacy by honing in on the negativity that can power attraction; the dark magic that turns a potentially dangerous situation into a good story.
 But how his stories are interpreted depends on who’s reading them.

 Whether Abel actually is that character is entirely speculative, but his appeal is built on the suggestion that he could be.
-He’s someone who tells you all his faults up front as if to absolve himself of responsibility; someone who romanticizes self-destruction in both himself and others.
+He’s someone who tells you all his faults up front as if to absolve himself of responsibility; someone who romanticises self-destruction in both himself and others.
 The way his relationships with women are presented is perhaps best summarised by his creative relationship with Lana Del Rey: “She is the girl in my music, and I am the guy in her music,” he told Pitchfork last year.
-She is his “Lonely Star”—a girl Abel only sees on Thursday’s but gets everything of his for that one day a week; he is the absent figure Lana Del Rey is constantly pining for.
+She is his “Lonely Star” – a girl Abel only sees on Thursdays but gets everything of his for that one day a week; he is the absent figure Lana Del Rey is constantly pining for.

-The Weeknd creates a nightmare world for people to play out their fantasies as the biggest piece of shit they can be—which, while not particularly commendable, certainly isn’t confined to a particular gender.
-Part of the reason so many people—young women, especially—were drawn to Halsey, before she was even marketed as the generational voice she is now, is because she spoke candidly about being drawn to sex, drugs, and all the wrong people, while also taking responsibility for those things.
+The Weeknd creates a nightmare world for people to play out their fantasies as the biggest piece of shit they can be – which, while not particularly commendable, certainly isn’t confined to a particular gender.
+Part of the reason so many people – young women, especially – were drawn to Halsey, before she was even marketed as the generational voice she is now, is because she spoke candidly about being drawn to sex, drugs and all the wrong people, while also taking responsibility for those things.
 Rather than erasing the obviously destructive or “morally bad” parts of relationships and only focusing on the binary realms of love and heartbreak, The Weeknd and Halsey (who actually toured together recently) both lurk somewhere in the middle.
 That much of their shared appeal is obvious: we like hearing about people making a mess of their lives, because it makes us feel better about our own.
 The other side of that appeal is danger.
-Their emotional spectrum is broad, but neatly summarized by the elevator scene in Drive, wherein Ryan Gosling expertly plants a snog on Michelle Williams before beating the living shit out of someone.
+Their emotional spectrum is broad, but neatly summarised by the elevator scene in Drive, wherein Ryan Gosling expertly plants a snog on Michelle Williams before beating the living shit out of someone.

 It goes without saying that seeing yourself in The Weeknd probably isn’t good news for you as a person, but it’s rare to find a songwriter who captures the turpitude and allure of fucking up so perfectly.
-Sure, it’s glamorized and unhealthy—no stories of self-sabotage and drug addiction end happily, after all—but they are glimpses of occasional realities that a lot of people struggle with but are rarely talked about openly.
+Sure, it’s glamourised and unhealthy – no stories of self-sabotage and drug addiction end happily, after all – but they are glimpses of occasional realities that a lot of people struggle with but are rarely talked about openly.
 If you consider them two halves of a fictional relationship, neither Lana Del Rey or The Weeknd’s troubled roles are gender specific.
 Their highs and lows of longing and abject apathy are universal.
 If you break down the twin pillars of sex and drugs that hold their albums up, the common denominator is actually loneliness.
-The Weeknd is the archetypal saboteur who tries to fill a void with excess—late night, drugs, women—only to end up feeling more and more empty.
+The Weeknd is the archetypal saboteur who tries to fill a void with excess – late night, drugs, women – only to end up feeling more and more empty.
 If we’re going to be crude about it, he’s basically Bojack Horseman with a great voice.

 You can follow Emma on Twitter.